GautamRaj-12/obsidian-git-sync/real-dev-squad/getting-started.md

 ## Second Step

 - **Request a Task After Completing the Lift Simulation**
-	  - Once you have finished the Lift Simulation, navigate to the `i-am-idle` channel and request a new task from Ankush.
+	  - Once you have finished the Lift Simulation, navigate to the `i-am-idle` channel and request a new task from ***Ankush***.

 - **Follow Proper Formatting for Requests**
 	- Ensure that you request a task using the correct formatting.
 You can find the required formatting in the pinned message within the `i-am-idle` channel.

 - **Send Gentle Reminders if Needed**
 	- If you do not receive a task promptly, send gentle reminders to Ankush.

 - **Bonus Tip: Join Calls for Faster Task Allocation**
 	- Participating in calls can help you get assigned tasks more quickly.